Islands Trust - Legislative History

 1977 - Islands Trust Act amended to give Islands Trust land use planning authority

-1989 - Islands Trust Act amended - Trust Fund Board, Policy Statement and autonomy
+1989 - Islands Trust Act amended - Islands Trust Conservancy board, Policy Statement and autonomy

 1994 - Islands Trust Act amended to allow Trust Council to enter into coordination agreements and to authorize an increase in the size of the Executive Committee